sciart-org/AppSciArt/docs/user_stories.md

 2. The collaborative conceptual map creator is shown in the screen
 3. The participant introduces shapes, text, or images

-### US-15: Ask an AI agent about the seed associated to my exploring group
+### US-20: Ask an AI agent about the seed associated to my exploring group

 As a participant, I want to ask an AI agent about the seed associated to my exploring group or any other related topic, in order to get a clearer picture of it and get more information.

 1. The participant [enters the exploring group screen](#us-12-enter-my-exploring-group)
 2. The AI chat is shown in the screen
-3. The participant enters its propmt
+3. The participant enters a prompt
 4. The AI chat responds to it

-### US-16: Ask for help to a facilitator
+### US-21: Ask for help to a facilitator

 As a participant (group voice), I want to ask for help to a facilitator, in order to solve doubts about the process or solve any issue that has emerged during it.